 This reality previously made me sad on a near-daily basis.
-Just thinking about all those hours lost to copy and pasting into other apps, fixing formatting problems and reinserting links brings a tear to my eye.
+Just thinking about all those hours lost to copy and pasting, fixing formatting problems and reinserting links brings a tear to my eye.
 It was a terrible state of affairs, for sure.

-But then I found a catchily-named Google Docs add on called GD2md-html and my life changed forever.
+But then I found a Google Docs add on called Docs to Markdown and my life changed forever.
 It’s easy to install.
 It’s completely free.
 And it converts perfectly every time.

 How does it work?